curityio/advanced-nginx-request-validation/README.md

 [![Quality](https://img.shields.io/badge/quality-experiment-red.svg)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

 This repository contains the configuration for the Curity Identity Server and nginx to enable Dynamic Client Registration using mTLS.
 It also shows how to perform a validation of a software statement within nginx.
-This setup allows to implement compliance with various Open Banking specifications such as the Open Banking Brasil Security Profile.
+This setup allows to implement compliance with various Open Banking specifications such as the Open Banking Brazil Security Profile.
+Check out the [Open Banking Brazil DCR Request Validation in Nginx](https://curity.io/resources/learn/nginx-obb-dcr-validation/) for a description of the code example.

 ## Approach